Money and Friendship

 Last week many people made New Year’s resolutions.
 A week into the New Year many are still resolved to keep those resolutions.
 However, many have already renounced them and gone back to whatever they resolved to leave behind.
 The words to an old hymn give the best resolution any of us could strive for this year.
 When we resolve to follow the words of this song, all other resolutions, no matter how worthy, dim in comparison.

-I am resolved no longer to linger, charmed by the world's delight, Things that are higher, things that are nobler, These have allured my sight.
+I am resolved no longer to linger, charmed by the world's delight, Things that are higher, things that are nobler, these have allured my sight.
 I am resolved to follow the Savior,

 Faithful and true each day; Heed what He sayeth, do what He willeth, He is the living Way.
-I am resolved to go to the Savior, leaving my sin and strife; He is the true One, He is the just One, He hath the words of life.
+I am resolved to go to the Savior, Leaving my sin and strife; He is the true One, He is the just One, He hath the words of life.

 This year pray we each resolve to cease to linger in delights of this world and set our sights on faithfully serving Jesus Christ, our Savior, who truly speaks the words of life